top of page

 Intake

 To start the evaluation process we will meet for an intake session.
-I will gather information about a patient's presenting difficulties and strengths.
+I will gather information about a client's presenting difficulties and strengths.
 This will include a comprehensive social and developmental history.
-A detailed review and analysis of your patient's educational history and achievement is a critical component of determining a diagnosis.
-This detailed intake process allows me to select the appropriate assessments for the patient and to determine what other informants (e.g., teachers, coaches, additional caregivers) should be included in reporting data.
+A detailed review and analysis of the client's educational history and achievement is a critical component of determining a diagnosis.
+This detailed intake process allows me to select the appropriate assessments for the client and to determine what other informants (e.g., teachers, coaches, additional caregivers) should be included in reporting data.

 Assessment

-During the assessment portion, in addition to interviews about a patient's academic, social, and behavioral functioning, I will ask that caregivers, teachers, and relevant informants complete behavior rating scales that compare a patient's performance with the expected norms for individuals the patient's age.
-In sessions a patient will be asked questions verbally, complete questions via paper-pencil or an iPad, and complete hands-on-tasks that assess components of learning and intellectual ability.
+During the assessment portion, in addition to interviews about a client's academic, social, and behavioral functioning, I will ask that caregivers, teachers, and relevant informants to complete behavior rating scales that compare a client's performance with the expected norms for individuals the client's age.
+In sessions a client will be asked questions verbally, complete questions via paper-pencil or an iPad, and complete hands-on-tasks that assess components of learning and intellectual ability.

 Feedback and Consultation